 Technical advisor and CDT Tony Megale shows you how to make occlusal adjustments on a full-contoured zirconia crown.
 Tony takes you through the steps and tools used to achieve the required high luster.

 The Importance of Polish

 In its unpolished state, zirconia is highly abrasive and will cause significant wear to the opposing dentition.
 When zirconia is polished correctly, it creates minimal wear on the opposing teeth.

-If a zirconia restoration requires adjustment in the mouth, re-polishing can be a time-consuming task to do correctly.
+If a zirconia restoration requires an adjustment in the mouth, re-polishing can be a time-consuming task to do correctly.
 Before adjusting the polished zirconia, if only minimal adjustments are required, it’s worth considering an adjustment to the opposing dentition instead.

 What About Glaze?